Chapter Fifteen: Financial Reporting and Concepts

 A company may decide to exit a unit of operation by sale to some other company, or by outright abandonment.
 For example, a computer maker may sell its personal computer manufacturing unit to a more efficient competitor and instead focus on its server and service business.
 Or, a chemical company may decide to close a unit that has been producing a specialty product that has become an environmental liability.

-When an entity disposes of a complete business component, it will invoke the unique reporting rules related to discontinued operations.
-To trigger these rules requires that the disposed business component have operations that are clearly distinguishable operationally and for reporting purposes.
-This would typically relate to a separate business segment, unit, subsidiary, or group of assets.
+When an entity plans to dispose of a component, it will invoke the unique reporting rules related to discontinued operations.
+To trigger these rules requires that the disposal represent a strategic shift with major impact on operations and financial resources.
+This would typically entail discontinuance of a major segment, unit, subsidiary, or group of assets that are clearly distinguishable operationally and for reporting purposes.

 Following is an illustrative income statement for Bail Out Corporation.
 Bail Out distributes farming implements and sporting goods.
 During 20X7, Bail Out sold its sporting equipment business and began to focus only on farm implements.

-If a company disposes of a facility or some other set of assets that is not a separate business component, then discontinued operations reporting is not invoked.
+If a company disposes of a facility or some other set of assets that is not judged to be a major strategic shift, then discontinued operations reporting is not invoked.
 Suppose Sail Out sold its facility in Georgia, but continued to distribute the same products at other locations.
 This would not constitute a discontinued operation because the company will continue to operate in the same line of business.
 The income statement might include a separate line item for the gain or loss on the sale of the location, but it would not constitute a discontinued operation:

 Look again at Bail Out and note that income taxes were “split” between continuing operations and discontinued operations.
 This method of showing tax effects for discontinued operations is mandatory and is called intraperiod tax allocation.
 Intraperiod tax allocation is applicable to other items reported below continuing operations (and some prior period and selected equity adjustments), but only one income tax number is attributed to income from continuing operations.